Sea Shepherd Faroe Islands Campaign:

-For many miles and over several hours, using a “wall of sound” from their boat engines to force the pod towards the nearest designated killing bay and into its shallow waters where Faroese men waiting on land rush into the water to kill the animals or drag them further ashore with ropes and a blásturongul (a type of blunt gaff-hook rammed into the whale’s blowhole) before the men attempt to sever the whale’s spinal cord with a mønustingari (a modified knife more like a short spear) and then use a grindaknívur (traditional grind hunt knife) to cut through the whale’s neck.
+For many miles and over several hours, the Faroese use a ‘wall of sound’ from their boat engines to force the increasingly stressed and panicking pod towards the nearest designated killing bay and into its shallow waters where waiting Faroese men rush into the water to kill the animals or drag them further ashore with ropes and a blásturongul (a type of gaff-hook rammed into the whale’s blowhole) before the men attempt to sever the whale’s spinal cord with a mønustingari (a spinal lance resembling a short spear) and then use a grindaknívur (traditional grind hunt knife) to cut through the whale’s neck.

+The killing of the dolphins and pilot whales is rarely as quick as Faroese government and media propaganda makes out.
 Grindadráp hunts can turn into drawn-out, often disorganised massacres.
 The pilot whales and dolphins can be killed over long periods in front of their relatives while beached on sand, rocks or just struggling in shallow water with Faroese boats blocking their escape - until not a single pilot whale or dolphin is left alive.

 The Faroese second largest town of Klaksvik was the site of the infamous grind on 19 July 2010.
 That was a grind which went horribly wrong - even by Faroese standards.
 A total of 228 pilot whales were driven onto a beach large enough only for around 100 whales, and there were too few men waiting to kill them.
 The whales were left thrashing around on the beach, on rocks and everywhere in the bay, prolonging the suffering for many whales as their family members were slowly killed over several hours around them.

 Every member of the pod is killed including pregnant mothers, juveniles and weaning calves.
 None are ever spared by the Faroese.